Kubernetes Services: Definitions & Examples (2023)

 What Problems Do Kubernetes Services Solve?

 Think of it this way: if you need more replicas of your app because of an increase in incoming traffic (more demand), Kubernetes will spin up some new Pods to handle it.
 If a Pod fails for some reason, no worries - Kubernetes will quickly create a new one to replace it.
-And if you want to update your app, Kubernetes can destroy old Pods and create new ones with the updated code.
-So the set of Pods running at one moment could be totally different from the set running a moment later.
+If you want to update your app, Kubernetes can destroy old Pods and create new ones with the updated code.
+So, the set of Pods running at one moment could be totally different from the set running a moment later.

 But here's the thing - if you want to access your app, how do you keep track of which Pod to connect to with all these changing IP addresses of Pods?